jchapuis/fullstackscala-scaladays2025/slides.md

  - ⚙️ autogeneration of `ReadWriter` JSON codec
  - 1️⃣ plain case classes, single definition
- - 🔗 relaxed versioning when client/server are coupled
+ - 🔗 relaxed versioning

 ^ - here are the data classes involved in this endpoint
  - use the typeclass derivation syntax of Scala 3 for codecs
+ - since it's in a shared project between front and back, single definition
- - one interesting aspect of working with shared definitions is that you can be more relaxed about versioning.
-Because it's a coupled system, same team, same codebase, you deploy updates at the same time.
+ - also thanks to our particular setup where frontend and backend are coupled, we can be more relaxed about versioning.
+ - It's the same codebase, same team, you deploy updates at the same time.
 You can trigger client reload upon deploy for high availability app.
- - for a service API, different use case, you can name these data classes with version numbers
+ - if you do need to version, one technique is to name these data classes with version numbers
+ - So now that we have defined our endpoints and types, we can move on to creating the client project, the front-end

 ---